 Education: B.A. in History and Classical Civilization with minors in Medieval Studies, Latin, Anthropology from Loyola University Chicago; M.A. in Medieval Studies from the University of York; M.A. in Digital Humanities from Loyola University Chicago; 2 years of a Ph.D. in English from the University of Mississippi (before transferring); Ph.D. in English from the University of Rochester (in progress).

 Research Interests: Medieval Manuscripts, Digital Manuscripts, Digital Archives and Editions, Early Medieval Literature, Digital Imaging, Anglo-Saxon England, Material Culture, Old Irish, Anglo-Saxon, Middle Welsh, Latin, and Old Norse Languages and Literatures.

-Projects and Involvement: As a graduate student with an interest in digital imaging and manuscripts, Helen enjoys working on as many aspects of the Lazarus Project.
-She maintains the Lazarus Project Website, and currently she focuses on the Vercelli Mappa Mundi recently imaged by the Lazarus Project.
-She is working on cleaning up the images and implementing a digital display which she designed for the map.
-The Vercelli Mappa Mundi will form a cornerstone of her dissertation focusing on space and place in medieval texts.
+Projects and Involvement: As a graduate student with an interest in digital imaging and manuscripts, Helen enjoyed working on many aspects of the Lazarus Project.
+She maintained the Lazarus Project website, and focused on the Vercelli Mappa Mundi imaged by the Lazarus Project.
+She worked on cleaning up the images and implementing a digital display which she designed for the map.
+The Vercelli Mappa Mundi formed a cornerstone of her dissertation focusing on space and place in medieval texts. [ more contributors -> ]